Introduction: How to Make a Concrete Fire Bowl

 -Sakrete high strength concrete mix

-- 2 bowls of your choice ( the bowls I used were 12inchs for the large bowls and 10 inches)
+- 2 bowls of your choice (the bowls I used were 12 inches for the large bowls and 10 inches for the small)

 - Constructions wire mesh